openKolibri/halo-90/readme.md

 ![wornDynamic]

-# HALO-90
+# HALO-156
 A distinct ring of light.
 An ethereal glow.
 Patterns that ebb and flow to the music.
-Ninety lights.
+156 lights.
 All controllable.
 Powered by a common coin cell.
 An engrossing look with retro vibes and a modern touch.
-This is HALO-90.
+This is HALO-156.

 ![presentedCase]

-The *HALO* product series, in which these earrings ([HALO-90]) are the first item, is a fully open source electronic jewelery line.
-It is designed with elegance and wearability in mind. `90` refers to the ninety individually controllable LEDs on the earring face.
+The *HALO* product series, in which these earrings ([HALO-156]) are the first item, is a fully open source electronic jewelery line.
+It is designed with elegance and wearability in mind. `156` refers to the 156 individually controllable LEDs on the earring face.
 The built-in compute power is also suitable for creating complex light shows.

 This is the technical manual for anyone wanting to modify, hack, remix, or program their own light patterns onto the earrings.
 The manual goes into fine detail about construction, assembly, and firmware which should encompass all basic knowledge.